Nolleo/learning-journal/README.md

 # learning-journal
 A place where I can learn or take notes.

+These notes will help me formalize my coding language, learning from the ground up.
+These building blocks will help me expand professionally, and help my ice cream business:
+1. Empower my general website abilities
+1. Improve the flying pengwyn :airplane: :penguin: business
+	1. More friendly
+	1. More features

 # **Growth Mindset**
 > To me, Growth Mindset is the powerful reminder that the potential of anything is within my power to learn.
 When growth is the goal, everything is a Win or Lesson, an opportunity to gain.
 Opposing growth is a Fixed Mindset, leaving movement